photogabble/website/src/content/tutorials/2023-03-03-font-subsetting-with-11ty.md

 After a couple of minutes of processing the result was a woff2 file weighing 349KB.
 A 71.73% decrease in filesize is impressive but 349KB is still to heavy for my liking and checking the built font using [wakamaifondue](https://wakamaifondue.com/)  shows it contains a lot of Glyphs that _again_ I don't necessarily need.

-{% figure "/img/font-subsetting-with-eleventyjs-2.png" "**Fig 2.** A large reduction in size but still too heavy for my liking" "TrueType font with 5278 characters, it has 32 layout features." %}
+{% figure "/img/font-subsetting-with-eleventyjs-2.png", "**Fig 2.** A large reduction in size but still too heavy for my liking", "TrueType font with 5278 characters, it has 32 layout features." %}

 Above I have only built the regular typeface however for this website I will need four typefaces: regular, italic, bold and bold-italic.
 If serving one 249KB font file doesn't go against my mantra of [[Minimalism|minimalism]] serving four of them certainly does.
 I needed to find a way of reducing the filesize further.
 Enter stage right, subsetting!